airshipit/pegleg/doc/source/cli/cli.rst

 Decrypt
 ^^^^^^^

-Unwrap an encrypted secrets document from a `Pegleg Managed Documents`_, decrypt the encrypted secrets, and dump the cleartext secrets file to ``stdout``.
+Unwrap one or more encrypted secrets document from `Pegleg Managed Documents`_, decrypt the encrypted secrets, and dump the cleartext to stdout or a specified location.

 **site_name** (Required).